 Heather’s career in web and email communications first received national recognition when she launched eActivist.org in July 2000.
 She spoke at conferences throughout the United States and built one of the most popular e-activism websites on the Internet.

-In 2004, after years of living on small nonprofit salaries in expensive big cities, Heather returned to her hometown and began working remotely as the nonprofit community manager for Change.org and shortly thereafter launched her blog and the “Nonprofit Organizations” profiles.
+In 2004, after years of living on small nonprofit salaries in expensive big cities, Heather returned to her Missouri and began working remotely as the nonprofit community manager for Change.org and shortly thereafter launched her blog and the “Nonprofit Organizations” profiles.
+She currently lives in St. Louis, Missouri.